ValdesFeudjio/systeme_de_recommandation_TFRS/README.md

 depending on whether you worked in pairs or alone.

-Send the zip file to `davide.frey@inria.fr` in an email with subject `Reco-ENSAI-TP2`.
+Send the zip file to `davide.frey@inria.fr` in an email with subject `Reco-ENSAI-TP2` no later than 23.59 on Friday March 22, 2024.